jonathom/detect_deforestation/README.md

 (Fearnside, 2000, 2016a; Nogueira et al., 2015), recycling of water in also non-Amazonian areas (Arraut et al., 2012), and in maintenance of biodiversity (Fearnside, 1999).

-(`I think this sentence is not needed`) Additionally, Amazonian forests provide a variety of material products, like rubber and Brazil nuts;
-which currently support local populations and are also lost as opportunities for sustainable use when areas are deforested.

 Carrying out near real-time monitoring of deforestation can help to curb deforestation.
 Satellite sensors are greatly capable for this task